wimsy/wimsy.github.com/_posts/2015-07-05-ab-commute-test.md

 ### Takeaways

 - The median time difference is 34 seconds.
-- There is, indeed, greater volatility in times for te short route.
+- There is, indeed, greater volatility in times for the short route.
 - Even with volatility half the time the short route is faster than even the fastest trip on the long route.
 - However, by far the worst time was associated with the long route.